It was mid-morning by the time we got into Prague. Once settled we decided to go for a walk on the Charles Bridge before lunch.

 HELLO = DOBRY’ DEN (dobree den)

-Unfortunately we can’t seem to locate the exact apartment location and information to share on this post.
-It was an okay apartment but we would have to say it was our least favourite of all the apartments through airbnb that we have stayed in our travels so far..
+Unfortunately, we can’t seem to locate at this time the exact location of our apartment to share on this post.
+It was just an okay apartment, we would have to say it was our least favourite of all the apartments through airbnb that we have stayed in our travels thus far.
+But based on the smiles below it had some good points to it!